Support to help you

 - Is your impatience due to anxiety?
 If this is about a particular task, ask other students or your tutor for advice.
-If anxiety is a recurring issue, you may find it helpful to talk to a Counsellor at the Student and Partnership Services Department.
+If anxiety is a recurring issue, you may find it helpful to talk to a Counsellor or Mental Health Practitioner at the Wellbeing Service.

 I can't decide what to do